bestia-dev/GuitaraokeLeader/README.md

 ### internal clock correction

 First I wanted to have the same exact time on all devices.
 I am surprised how much the devices internal clock can differ.
 How can they sync anything on the internet or use the GPS?
 I was sure the device sync the time with some atomic clock on the network.
 But it looks it is so much more complicated than I though.
 I cannot use any internet atomic clock because we will sing and play in the mountains without any internet connection.
 Ok, I need to do some rudimentary clock correction.
-The GuitaraokeServer will be our clock of reference for all other devices.
+The GuitaraokeLeader will be our clock of reference for all other devices.
 Every follower requests the time from the web server.
 I tried with websockets but it was wildly inaccurate.
 The follower requests 5 times in interval of 1 second and calculates the average.
 There are 4 points in time to remember:
 a. sent request
 b. received request
 c. sent response